Perann/Maps_cultural_life_Paris/README.md

 # Python's Modules:

-In each folder, you will find a readme file that provides information on the modules you will have to import to run the code.
+A file requirements.txt is attached, it allows you to generates a functionnal environments to make the code runs

+# IDE:
+If you use a remote environment, we advice you to use Jupyterlab to open run the notebooks and to have an easy acces to the maps.